fvismanosjr/cart-mini-project/README.md

 3. Notes

 	- Backend and frontend communicate over HTTP; adjust `application.properties` or the frontend API base URL in `frontend/src/services` if you run servers on non-default ports.
-	- The frontend contains a persistence plugin `frontend/src/plugins/persistToLocalStorage.ts` used to keep cart state locally.
+	- The frontend contains a persistence plugin `frontend/src/plugins/persistToLocalStorage.ts` used to keep user state locally.

 ## Build for production